saluumaa/math-magicians/README.md

 ## 🙏 Acknowledgments

-I would like to thank Microverse!
+I would like to thank everyone!

 ## 📝 License